Workplace Analytics

 So variable attendance, due to hybrid work, is a major shift that’s driving our need for a metrics rethink.

-Another reason for the sudden prioritisation of how we measure workplace success is one we don’t talk about so much.
-But I think it’s super important.
+Another reason for the sudden prioritization of how we measure workplace success is one we don’t talk about so much, and that’s chronic indecision.

 Reason #2: Chronic indecision

-Change does accelerate.
-Because technology keeps enabling us to do more sophisticated things, faster.
-This means the bar keeps getting higher in terms of what we need to do to keep up.
+Technology enables us to do more sophisticated things, faster.
+This means the bar keeps getting higher in terms of what the workplace needs to do to keep up.

 As a result, we have to make better decisions faster than ever.
 So it’s a really big problem that so many of us are stuck in chronic indecision.